 - There are other ‘gospels’ already in circulation, likely including Mark.
 But Luke is not satisfied with them.

-- From comparing Luke and Mark, it appears that Luke changes Mark’s account in some of its details; as well as adding a lot of content.
+- From comparing Luke and Mark, it appears that Luke changes Mark’s account in some of its details; as well as added a lot of content.

 Comparing Luke and Mark